Venafi/vcert-java/README.md

 ## Installation

-The current version of this library can be install using
+The current version of this library can be installed using Maven:

 ```
 mvn install